Carmelo85S/Carmelo85S/README.md

 - 👋 Hi, I’m @Carmelo85S
 - 👀 I’m interested in coding, photography and video editing.
-- 🌱 In the last 2 years i have studied Java language.
+- 🌱 In the last 3 years i have studied Java language and webdevelopment.
 In january i enbarched in another learning adventure.
-I’m currently learning Web Development
+I’m currently learning Back End Development
-- 💞️ I’m looking to improve my knowledge and become the best developer i can be
-- 📫 Reach me out here :) carmelo.salis85@gmail.com
 - 😄 My name is Carmelo, nice to be here :D
 - ⚡